 It comes fitted with the company’s own Atmosfeel electronics.
 This innovative system features a 3-way sensor setup.
 A piezo under-saddle sensor picks up sound where the strings meet the bridge, while an internal microphone captures the guitar’s internal resonance and a sheet sensor picks up vibrations from its soundboard.

 A blend knob enables you to blend the mic signal with the piezo.
 A treble EQ knob shapes the tone.
 You also get a master volume control.
-Whether an experienced player or just making the switch from steel to nylon strings, the NTX3 is a great and popular option.
+Whether an experienced player or just making the switch from steel to nylon strings, you will find the NTX3 is a great choice.

 In addition, Yamaha has “refined the bracing pattern to improve bass response and increase the volume without compromising any structural integrity.”